INQUIRELAB/Phase-native-neural-computing-/README.md

 ## 📬 Contact
 For questions, collaborations, or access to extended versions of the code:
-- Reza Ahmadvand (Corresponding Author)
+- Yaser Mike Banad (Corresponding Author)

 ---